 Designing for Wellness: Spaces that Prioritize Health and Well-being

-A key focus in modern tenant improvement construction is on wellness-oriented designs that promote employee health and productivity.
-What is a tenant improvement in this context?
-It refers to any upgrade or modification that improves the physical and mental well-being of the space’s occupants, such as improved air quality, ergonomic workstations, and biophilic elements.
+A key focus in modern construction is on wellness-oriented designs that promote health and productivity.
+These upgrades aim to enhance the physical and mental well-being of a space’s occupants.

 Collaborative and Social Spaces